ue22-p24/backend-flask-chatapp-steps/step.md

-# pass current nickname to the JS code
+# new messages notified on the socketio channel